sunyuan-cs/sunyuan-cs.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 **Yuan Sun (孙元)** will be a Postdoctoral Research Fellow at the National Key Laboratory of Fundamental Algorithms and Models for Engineering Numerical Simulation, Sichuan University, and work with Prof. [Xiaogang Deng](https://cs.scu.edu.cn/info/1359/16695.htm).
 In June 2025, he will receive his Ph.D. degree from Sichuan University, advised by Prof. [Dezhong Peng](https://cs.scu.edu.cn/info/1182/7307.htm) and Prof. [Peng Hu](https://penghu-cs.github.io/).
 His research interests mainly focus on  [Hashing Learning](https://github.com/caoyuan57/Hashing) and [Noisy Correspondence](https://github.com/QinYang79/Awesome-Noisy-Correspondence).
 Recently, he has been conducting research related to Multi-modal Learning and [AI for PDEs](https://github.com/WillDreamer/Awesome-AI4CFD).
-- **Multi-modal Learning**: It integrates the supplementary and consistent information of multiple modalities for clustering, classification, and retrieval tasks.
+- **Multi-modal Learning**: It investigates multimodal fusion mechanisms or cross-modal representation learning paradigm to enable coherent integration of heterogeneous data sources for clustering, classification, and retrieval tasks;
-- **AI for PDEs**: It utilizes Physics-Informed Neural Networks (PINNs) to solve forward and inverse PDE problems as well as their applications (such as nuclear reactor thermal hydraulics).
+- **AI for PDEs**: It utilizes Physics-Informed Neural Networks (PINNs) to solve forward and inverse PDE problems as well as their applications, such as nuclear reactor thermal hydraulics.

 If you are interested in collaborating with me or want to have a chat, always feel free to contact me through Email.